MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/strategy.md

 1. SAP hosting contracts lock in vendors across multiple years.
 If your hosting, managed service, or maintenance contracts are coming up for renewal, some cloud adoption opportunities and benefits are to improve agile, unlock new innovations, and streamline operations for your most mission-critical platform.

-1. Refresh and contract renewals can be triggered by SAP upgrade cycles or a business driver to expand into HANA, SAP Business Suite, or others SAP features.
+1. Refresh and contract renewals can be triggered by SAP upgrade cycles or a business driver to expand into HANA, SAP business suite, or others SAP features.
 If your organization is seeking to expand SAP capabilities, cloud adoption will provide opportunities to reduce costs, innovate, optimize, and be more agile.

 ## How to measure progress during an SAP adoption

 Once you understand the top motivations for this scenario, the cloud strategy team can define measurable outcomes to further guide adoption activities.
-Examples of business outcomes commonly seen during cloud adoption can be reviewed in the article on [business outcomes](../../strategy/business-outcomes.md).
+Examples of business outcomes commonly seen during cloud adoption can be reviewed in the article on [business outcomes](../../strategy/business-outcomes/index.md).

 Given the impact of an SAP platform, you need to define a number of defined objectives and measurable key results.
 Commonly known as OKRs, objectives and key results can help you to break down SAP adoption into manageable efforts.
 Read [objectives and key results](../../strategy/business-outcomes/okr.md) to understand OKRs in more detail.